sebastian-eichelbaum/module-graph-tool/README.md

 -   GCC >= 14.2
 -   Cmake >= 3.3

-Tested on Linux - but it will probably work on Mac and Windows too.
-Mac users have to pay 99€ in the app-store first, I guess ;-).
+**Tested on Linux** - but it will probably work on Mac and Windows too.
+Mac users have to pay 99€ in the app-store first, I guess 😉.

 ## Build